hello-robot/stretch_tutorials/example_3.md

 self.extent = self.width / 2.0
 self.distance = 0.5
 ```
 *self.width* is the width of the laser scan we want in front of Stretch.
-Since Stretch's front is pointing in the x-axis, any points with y coordinates further than half of the defined width (*self.extent*) from the x-axis are not considered. *self.distance* deinfest the stopping distance from an object.
+Since Stretch's front is pointing in the x-axis, any points with y coordinates further than half of the defined width (*self.extent*) from the x-axis are not considered. *self.distance* defines the stopping distance from an object.

 ```python